vimis22/Boston-Transport-Department/README.md

 To upload the schemas to the Schema Registry, you can use the `tools/create-schemas.py` script.
 - Start by running `uv sync` to install all the dependencies.
 - Then execute `uv run tools/create-schemas.py`

+## Create the Kafka topics
+To create the Kafka topics, you can use the `tools/create-topics.py` script.
+- Start by running `uv sync` to install all the dependencies.
+- Then execute `uv run tools/create-topics.py`

 ## Check the streamer pod in kubernetes
 To check the streamer pod in kubernetes, you can use the following command: